A group of people working together

 • Candidates can self-nominate.

-• Nominees should be made aware that their name has been put forward.
+• Nominees should be made aware that their names have been put forward.

 • In the absence of any nominees being forthcoming, committee members reserve the right to make nominations themselves.